p-sin/pytest-training/pytest-training.md

 Running your tests (with the initial call commented out) should give you about 75% coverage, with just the collect_result_1 and process_results not covered.

+## Task time

-Go ahead and make one of the test cases in the collect_result_2 test fail.
+- Go ahead and make one of the test cases in the collect_result_2 test fail.
 We don't want to trigger the exception just yet, so alter one of the expected values and run pytest again.

 You will now get a longer test output, which will report 1 failed test.
 If you scroll up you will se the logging for the failed test.
 Scroll to the top of that section (the first red lines, which report the name of the test).